Extra help for early communication

 Intensive interaction was developed to meet the learning needs of people who are still at early stages of communication, cognitive and social development.
 The approach can also be used with people who have some speech and language ability but who have not yet grasped the very fundamentals of communication that a typically developing child learns in the first year of life.

-For more information please see video produced by NHS Ayrshire & Arran
+For more information please see video produced by NHS Ayrshire & Arran:

 Joining in with your child

 Some children prefer to play alone and do not always join in with others.
 They may like to do the same thing again and again.
 Sometimes they may focus more on objects rather than people so it can be hard for you to join in with them.
-The most helpful thing to try is joining in with what your child is interested in.
+The most helpful thing to try joining in with what your child is interested in.

 People Games